2 Classes (27 Units)18.200 (15), 18.211 (12)

 Study of illustrative topics in discrete applied mathematics, including probability theory, information theory, coding theory, secret codes, generating functions, and linear programming.
 Instruction and practice in written communication provided.
 Enrollment limited.

-This class counts for a total of 5 credits.
+This class counts for a total of 15 credits.
+This class counts as a CI-M.

 18.211 Combinatorial Analysis